CMU-313/CMU-313.github.io/docs/projects/P1/index.md

 There are some restrictions on the `.js` file that you can pick.
 Specifically, the file must:

 - Be in the `src/` folder
 - Contain **at least 50 lines of non-import statement code** before you start translating it.
-Files like `src/api/index.js` and `src/controllers/admin.js` are not allowed.
+Files like `src/api/index.js` and `src/controllers/admin.js` are not allowed
 - **Not be a file that someone else has already picked**.
-We expect you to look through existing issues, if any, to avoid such duplication (thus, there is an incentive for you to start early!
-First come first serve).
+We expect you to look through existing issues, if any, to avoid such duplication (thus, there is an incentive for you to start early!)

 Title the task appropriately, such as `Converting <file name> from JS to TS`, and mention the file name in the description.
 Once again refer to the [Github Exercise](/projects/P1/github) for the standards we are expecting.
 To prevent ambiguities between similarly-named files, be sure to use the **full file path** (`src/../xx.js`) in the title and description.
 Then, assign yourself to the Issue by leaving a comment that says "I would like to work on this please!"